mindee/tawazi/README.md

 ```
 This makes the `DAG` usage as close to using the original __pipeline__ function as possible.

-* You can have setup `ExecNode`s.
+## Setup `ExecNode`s

 Setup `ExecNode`s have their results cached in the `DAG` instance.
 This means that they run once per `DAG` instance.
-These can be used to load large consts from Disk (Machine Learning Models, Large CSV files, initialization of a resource, prewarming etc.)
+These can be used to load large constant data from Disk (Machine Learning Models, Large CSV files, initialization of a resource, prewarming etc.)

 ```Python
 LARGE_DATA = "Long algorithm to generate Constant Data"